Instructional Designer Salary

 Common Career Paths for Instructional Designer

 Instructional Designers may experience a large salary bump if they progress into a role such as Instructional Design Manager.
 The latter position pays an average of $76K annually.
 The most common career progression for Instructional Designers leads to becoming a Senior Instructional Designer, where average pay is $74K annually.
 However, many Instructional Designers also opt to become Multimedia Instructional Designers.
 Typically, a Multimedia Instructional Designer brings home $55K.

 Search for more jobs:

 Popular Skills for Instructional Designer

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Training Program Development, Curriculum Planning, Project Management, and Technical Writing are correlated to pay that is above average.
-At the other end of the pay range are skills like Adobe Captivate.
-Most people familiar with Course Design also know Online Education and Training Program Development.
+Instructional Designers seem to wield many skills on the job.
+Most notably, skills in Captivate, Training Program Development, Curriculum Planning, and Project Management are correlated to pay that is above average.
+Most people who know Course Design also know Online Education and Training Program Development.